SA-DQAS: Self-attention Enhanced Differentiable Quantum Architecture Search: Introduction

 \section{Introduction}

-In recent years, quantum computing (QC) has developed rapidly and has achieved remarkable progress in different areas, such as image classification, circuit architecture search, quantum reinforcement learning, knowledge graph embedding, and approximate optimization problem~\cite{alam2021quantum, wu2023quantumdarts, ma2019variational, amaro2022case, sun2024differentiable}.
-However, the performance of the quantum algorithms is often different from expected on noisy devices.
-Variational quantum algorithms (VQAs) are considered the leading strategy in the NISQ era \cite{cerezo2021variational}.
+In recent years, quantum computing (QC) has advanced rapidly, achieving notable progress in areas such as image classification, circuit architecture search, quantum reinforcement learning, knowledge graph embedding, and approximate optimization problems~\cite{alam2021quantum, zhang2022differentiable, wu2023quantumdarts, ma2019variational, amaro2022case, kim2025quantum, chen2024quantumqtrain}.
+However, in the noisy intermediate-scale quantum (NISQ) era, quantum algorithms face hardware limitations that cause performance discrepancies on noisy devices.
+Variational quantum algorithms (VQAs) have emerged as a leading strategy in this era~\cite{cerezo2021variational}, utilizing parameterized quantum circuits (PQCs) with trainable gates optimized by classical algorithms.
+The success of VQAs, however, heavily relies on circuit architecture.

-Various quantum architecture search (QAS) algorithms can automatically search for the near-optimal quantum circuit architecture \cite{du2022quantum,meng2021quantum,zhang2022differentiable,ding2022evolutionary,ding2023multi,fosel2021quantum,kuo2021quantum,ye2021quantum}.
-Differentiable quantum architecture search (DQAS)~\cite{zhang2022differentiable} is a gradient-based QAS algorithm.
-It designs circuits by replacing placeholders with operation candidates.
-Instead of evaluating all possible architecture, DQAS only samples a batch of candidates for updating architecture parameter $\alpha$ and circuit parameters $\theta$.
-The loss $\mathcal{L}$ and the local loss $L$ are given as:
+Quantum architecture search (QAS) automates the design of task-specific quantum circuits, aiming to create efficient and high-performing architectures.
+Various QAS algorithms have been developed, including gradient-based~\cite{zhang2022differentiable, wu2023quantumdarts}, reinforcement learning-based~\cite{dai2024quantum, giovagnoli2023qneat}, predictor-based~\cite{he2023gsqas}, and predictor-free~\cite{sun2024quantum} methods.
+Differentiable quantum architecture search (DQAS) is a gradient-based framework that optimizes a super-circuit by learning architecture parameters.
+While effective, DQAS treats each circuit placeholder independently, ignoring potential dependencies across the circuit.

+In this work, we propose \textbf{SA-DQAS}, which integrates a self-attention mechanism into DQAS.
+This extension allows the architecture search process to capture inter-placeholder relationships, thereby improving stability and generalization.

+We evaluate SA-DQAS across multiple tasks, including MaxCut, Job-Shop Scheduling Problem (JSSP), error mitigation, and quantum chemistry simulation.
+Extensive simulations show that SA-DQAS outperforms baselines and prior QAS methods in most cases, though not universally.
+Furthermore, we explore the generalization and scalability of architectures found by SA-DQAS by conducting additional experiments on real quantum hardware.
+In these experiments, we first search for a compact circuit on an 8-qubit MaxCut instance and then stack the learned circuit to solve 16-qubit problems.
+We test the resulting architectures on IBM’s \texttt{ibmq\_sherbrooke} device, showing that the trained blocks generalize to larger graphs and noisy devices without retraining.

+Our contributions are summarized as follows: \begin{enumerate} \item We introduce SA-DQAS, a novel QAS algorithm that incorporates a self-attention mechanism to enhance architecture parameter learning. \item We demonstrate that SA-DQAS achieves competitive or superior performance across a variety of tasks—including MaxCut, JSSP, quantum chemistry, and fidelity tests under noise—through comparisons with multiple baseline methods. \item We investigate the scalability and transferability of learned circuits by stacking blocks trained on small graphs to solve larger instances, validated on a real quantum device. \end{enumerate}